phetsims/unit-rates/doc/implementation-notes.md

 * "Refresh Questions" button - button in the lower-left corner of the Questions accordion box, cycles through questions
 * "Reset Shelf" button - button to the left of the shelf, resets the shelf to its initial state
 * scale - place bags and items here to display their corresponding cost and (optionally)
+* scene - all of the stuff specific to an item
 * shelf - place below the scale where bags and items live
 * spinner - user-interface control for changing one of the terms in the Rate accordion box